-Learn all about the wise woman archetype, including definition, characteristics, examples and how it relates to the Sage archetype.
+Learn all about the wise woman archetype, including definition, characteristics, examples, and how it relates to the Sage archetype.

 What is the Wise Woman Archetype?

-For psychoanalyst Dr Carl Jung the Wise Woman archetype represents what he referred to as an individual’s ‘mana’ personality.
+For psychoanalyst, Dr Carl Jung the Wise Woman archetype represents what he referred to as an individual’s ‘mana’ personality.

 The ‘mana’ represents a primordial energy that, if properly embraced, can assist the individual to grow and/or transform.
-If not properly embraced, however, it can cause the individual into disintegration and destruction.
+If not properly embraced, however, it can cause the individual to disintegration and destruction.
 Jung believed that,

-Although the mana personality represents fundamental male or female power, it is vital that the individual does not identify their own personality with this archetype.
+Although the mana personality represents the fundamental male or female power, it is vital that the individual does not identify their own personality with this archetype.
 Doing so can cause megalomania or even the development of a guru complex.